Flea Collar Ban To Protect Toddlers

 ROTKIN-ELTMAN: Nice to be here.

 CURWOOD: Give me the basics here.
 What’s the problem with flea collars?

-ROTKIN-ELLMAN: We’re concerned there are pesticides that are extremely toxic for kids used in flea collars, and flea collars are designed to work by spreading that pesticide on the pet, and when kids come in contact with their pet which they do on a daily basis, they come into contact with that very toxic pesticide.
+ROTKIN-ELLMAN: We’re concerned that there are pesticides that are extremely toxic for kids used in flea collars.
+And flea collars are designed to work by spreading that pesticide on the pet, and when kids come in contact with their pet which they do on a daily basis, they come into contact with that very toxic pesticide.

 CURWOOD: So talk to me about these two chemicals.
 What are the problems with them as far as science knows?